So you are keen on getting into Beekeeping, well you have come to the right place. Here are seven steps to becoming a

 Get a local Mentor

 Getting a local mentor is another great step; you can ask questions that are not covered in books or online.
 There is also an old saying “All beekeeping is local”.
 Meaning that things that work in your neighborhood, may not work across town.
 So getting someone local is more beneficial, and cheaper on petrol.

-Some bee clubs have mentioning programs, so ask about them at a meeting near you.
+Some bee clubs have mentioning programs, so ask about them at the next meeting.

 Other things to do

-Follow some good beekeeping blogs or podasts.
+- Follow some good beekeeping blogs or podcasts.
 Have a look at our list of beekeeping podcasts HERE.

-Join a local forum, your local bee club may have a forum or find one in our area. in New Zealand the NZ Beekeepers forum is a friendly and and helpful forum.
+- Join a local forum, your local bee club may have a forum or find one in our area. in New Zealand the NZ Beekeepers forum can be a helpful forum.

 Well we hope you found this useful, we would be keen to hear any feedback you have about it.
 We will update this article as things change.